kjbrum/pxtosvg/readme.md

 # PX to SVG (WIP)

-> A simple plugin that will allow users to upload raster images and convert them to usable SVGs with a shortcode.
+> A simple WordPress plugin that will allow users to upload raster images and convert them to usable SVGs with a shortcode.

 ### Shortcode